 Situations that need an estate liquidator are typically estate sales that involve senior citizens as they move out from their homes and downsize.
 Other situations needing an estate liquidator’s expertise include cases such as inheriting an estate but not wanting to keep everything, or most commonly not having time to oversee the sale of a decedent’s belongings.

-How Estate Liquidators Work?
+How do Estate Liquidators work?

 - Pre-Sales Phase: In this phase, an estate liquidator will catalog all the items in an estate’s inventory and price them.
-Estate liquidators require expertise and knowledge of the items’ market value in an area, and are also responsible for setting up an estate sale.
+Estate liquidators require expertise and knowledge of the items’ market value in an area and are also responsible for setting up an estate sale.

-- Sales Phase: During this stage, the liquidator handles all aspects of selling an estate’s items, ranging from record keeping, allocating resources, and keeping up with a timeline.
+- Sales Phase: During this stage, the liquidator handles all aspects of selling an estate’s items, ranging from record-keeping, allocating resources, and keeping up with a timeline.

-- Post Sales Phase: An estate liquidator still has much work to do once the last item has been sold.
+- Post-Sales Phase: An estate liquidator still has much work to do once the last item has been sold.
 Other duties such as clearing out the estate, dealing with unsold items, and recording finances are done at this stage.

 How Does an Estate Sale Work?